 Before I started the ketogenic diet, I was all about my energy bars.
 Clif Bars were my obsession, but they are full of sugar and have no place in my current keto lifestyle.
 Finding a keto replacement was vital.
 Like many before me, I first stumbled upon Quest Bars, which are readily available in pretty much every store.
 However, for a variety of reasons I’ll explore, Quest Bars are not ideal for keto, so I was excited to find Keto Bars.
 I was also excited because I’m admittedly obsessed with sampling and reviewing keto products, but I digress.

-There are two flavors of Keto Bars, Dark Chocolate Coconut and Chocolate Peanut Butter.
-I ordered the sampler pack, which enabled me to try both.
-When I received my box, I was delighted to see that the company gave me two stickers, one that read “Keto Warrior” and another saying “Keto Does It Butter.”
+There are three flavors of Keto Bars, Dark Chocolate Coconut, Chocolate Mint, and Chocolate Peanut Butter.
+When I received my first ever box of Keto Bars, I was delighted to see that the company gave me two stickers, one that read “Keto Warrior” and another saying “Keto Does It Butter.”

 When I discovered the joys of Zhou Nutrition’s Keto Drive, I wasn’t sure I would ever need to experiment with another exogenous ketone supplement.
 However, the brand Perfect Keto was on my radar because I was using their ketone test strips, and I became aware that they produced many other keto products including exogenous ketones (more specifically, BHB salts).
 My curiosity eventually dictated that I needed to try Perfect Keto’s exogenous ketones.
 Now I’m reviewing the two flavors I sampled in case anyone else is curious about them!